nimiq/nimiq.github.io/tutorials/wordpress-payment-plugin-1-installation.md

                - ~/wordpress/data:/var/www/html/wp-content
    ```

+1. **Adjust permissions**: To be able to install a plugin, make sure
+   - The `data` folder belongs to the `www-data` user so that the web server can access all files with
+   `sudo chown -R www-data:www-data ~/wordpress/data/` and
+   - The `~/wordpress` folder and all its subfolders are writable for the group with
+   `chmod -R g+w ~/wordpress`.

 1. **Start and stop**: Open a terminal, go to `~/wordpress` and run your docker with `up` and stop it with `down`.

    ```bash